Medically reviewed by Drugs.com. Last updated on Feb 5, 2019.

 Dosage modifications should be done in increments or decrements of 12.5 mg; individualize based on safety and tolerability.

-Ejection fraction <50% and >20% below baseline without evidence of CHF: Interrupt treatment and/or reduce dose.
+Ejection fraction <50% but >20% below baseline or below the lower limit of normal (if baseline ejection fraction is not available) without evidence of CHF: Interrupt treatment and/or reduce dose.

 Signs/symptoms of erythema multiforme (EM), Stevens-Johnson syndrome (SJS), and toxic epidermal necrolysis (TEN), including progressive skin rash, often with blisters or mucosal lesions: Discontinue sunitinib; do not restart treatment if SJS or TEN are suspected.

 Hypertension, severe: Temporarily interrupt treatment until hypertension is controlled.

 Nephrotic syndrome: Discontinue treatment.